Rokawoo/notes/University/CS380-ArtificialIntelligence/Week3.md

 - **Example**: Straight-line distance ≤ actual driving distance
 - **Goal**: Get as close as you can to the upper-bound (cost to goal) without going over

+**Admissibility**: h(n) ≤ actual cost to goal.
+The heuristic must never overestimate - like guessing a friend lives "at most 10 miles away" when they actually live 12 miles away is admissible.
+Straight-line distance works because you can't drive shorter than a straight line.

 ### Consistent Heuristic (Stronger)

 "Estimates can't jump up"